xcore/proj_xtag2/doc/README.rst

      burnSerial -x D07 0

-   This program is only compiled for Mac computers at present - if you ahve a linux machine it should be straightforward to port (just change the Makefile and replace Mac with Linux32 or Linux64 as appropriate).
+   This program is only compiled for Mac computers at present - if you have a linux machine it should be straightforward to port (just change the Makefile and replace Mac with Linux32 or Linux64 as appropriate).
 Windows is a bit harder because libusb has deviated and is on the TODO list to be ported.